56 Funny April Fools’ Pranks to Pull in 2023

 If you want to momentarily gross out a friend with a funny April Fools’ prank, this one’s for you: Put crunchy peanut butter on their shoe and it will resemble, well, something you might find in the toilet.
 Take the joke a step further and swipe a lick of the peanut butter with your finger.
 We would probably recommend making sure you try this one on a pretty clean shoe if you go for the lick!

 Oliver Rossi/Getty Images

-In a time when we’re working and schooling from home, our computers and devices are everything.
+So many of us have worked or schooled from home for a substantial time over the past few years, and our computers and devices have become everything.
 But online entrepreneur Mark Coster still thinks it’s fun to innocently mess with these screens.
-“When a person’s computer is on, ask them to bring you something from another room (the further away, the better) and press the keyboard shortcut CTRL + ALT + Down Arrow if they are using Windows,” he suggests.
+“When a person’s computer is on, ask them to bring you something from another room (the further away, the better) and press the keyboard shortcut CTRL + ALT + Down Arrow if they use Windows,” he suggests.
 “If they are on a Mac, go to System Preferences.
 Hold Command and Option while clicking on Display, and then hit the ‘180’ option.
 This will flip their computer screen upside down.
-This is a harmless prank with an easy fix, but you’ll still have a blast watching them as they twist their head trying to find out how to fix it on their computer.”
+This harmless prank has an easy fix, but you’ll still have a blast watching them twist their head trying to find out how to fix it on their computer.”

 Unwrap a lollipop, replace the candy with a Brussels sprout, then re-wrap the treat to present to your unknowing kiddos.
 Celebrate after the prank with real lollies.

 Unscrew your showerhead and pop in a bouillon cube so your family member takes a shower that smells increasingly like chicken as the water streams down.